Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 Swedish Prime Minister Kristersson stated that Sweden will assume responsibility for Ukraine's security after the war, provide assistance including Gripen fighter jets, support Ukraine in safeguarding its airspace, contribute resources for Black Sea mine clearance, and continue training Ukrainian military personnel.

-Belgian Prime Minister De Croo has pledged that once a ceasefire agreement is reached, Belgium will enhance its corresponding "air and maritime capabilities" in support of Ukraine.
+Belgian Prime Minister Kvir pledges that once a ceasefire agreement is reached, Belgium will enhance its corresponding air and maritime capabilities in support of Ukraine.

-French President Macron stated at the summit press conference that European partners are prepared to deploy a "coalition of the willing" force after a ceasefire is in place for "one day."
+French President Macron stated at the summit press conference that European partners are prepared to deploy a voluntary coalition force after a one-day ceasefire.

 U.S. President's Special Representative Witkoff and U.S. President's son-in-law Kushner participated in this meeting.

-The U.S. side confirmed that the talks achieved "significant progress on several key workstreams," stating that it "agrees with the alliance's view that lasting security assurances and robust prosperity commitments are essential for Ukraine's enduring peace."
+The U.S. side confirmed that the talks have achieved significant progress in several key workflows, expressing agreement with the alliance's view that lasting security assurances and strong commitments to prosperity are essential for enduring peace in Ukraine.

 The United States largely endorsed the European statement.

-Thus, on the day of the month, the delegations of the United States and Ukraine "will continue to work on the basic framework for security guarantees and ending the war."
+Therefore, on January 7, the delegations from the United States and Ukraine will continue to work on the basic framework for security guarantees and ending the war.

 However, whether Moscow is willing to accept this statement truly adds a significant, dark period to the matter.

-So, if Moscow absolutely refuses to agree, will Trump replay the old script, siding with Moscow’s position once again, reneging and unilaterally pressuring Ukraine into making concessions, thereby "deliberately" prolonging the peace process in Ukraine.
+So, if Moscow absolutely disagrees, will Trump replay the old trick, siding with Moscow's stance, reneging and unilaterally extorting concessions from Ukraine, deliberately delaying the peace process in Ukraine.

 The variables are too unpredictable; we might as well wait and see the outcome.